BhallaLab/moose/docs/source/install/install.rst

 `Moogli` is part of `moose` package.
 Building moogli can be tricky because of multiple depednecies it has.

+- Required
+    - OSG (3.2.x) For 3D rendering and simulation of neuronal models
+    - Qt4 (4.8.x) For C++ GUI of Moogli

 To get the latest source code of ``moogli``, click on `this link <https://github.com/BhallaLab/moogli/archive/master.zip>`_.